fdnd-agency/adconnect/docs/audits/admin.md

 <img width="1137" height="506" alt="image" src="https://github.com/user-attachments/assets/d0bac697-1771-4c53-b81a-e7b12d758419" />
 maybe change this to a dropdown menu instead of a pop up

+### UI/UX summary
+- there are quite a few elements that need to be improved especially for UX

 ## Responsive
 We can collapse the menu a bit earlier, this will leave more for the cards: